-Sources:

-[a] Shah and Bloomer (2018)

-[b] Human Rights Watch (2021)

-[c] Young (2020)

-[d] Nam Theun 2.com.
-NTPC Document Proforma (namtheun2.com)

-[e] Rusdianto (2017)
+Sources: [a] Shah and Bloomer (2018) [b] Human Rights Watch (2021) [c] Young (2020) [d] Nam Theun 2.com.
+NTPC Document Proforma (namtheun2.com) [e] Rusdianto (2017)

 There are also examples from Southeast Asia of renewable energy initiatives that are being driven by indigenous communities.
-Micro-hydro power developments in the Philippines and Malaysia are increasing access to clean energy, reducing harmful pollutants and alleviating the work burden on women as well as providing other community benefits.
-Groups like 'Grupo Yansa' provide support to indigenous communities interested in developing the renewable energy potential of their land.
-40 In Canada, some indigenous peoples' groups are partnering with the private sector to develop and operate large energy projects 42.
+Micro-hydro power developments in the Philippines and Malaysia are increasing access to clean energy, reducing harmful pollutants (e.g. from diesel generators, burning wood or charcoal indoors for cooking), and alleviating the work burden on women as well as providing other community benefits.
+Groups like 'Grupo Yansa' (a not-for profit organisation based in Mexico) provide support to indigenous communities interested in developing the renewable energy potential of their land.^{62 63} In Canada, some indigenous peoples' groups are partnering with the private sector to develop and operate large energy projects.^{64 65}

 There are many opportunities for hydropower development to bring benefits to the indigenous communities.
-According to the IHA, these benefits include but are not limited to 43:
+According to the IHA, these benefits include but are not limited to:66

-- Increased safety by having flood control and regulated flows; - Support to promote and enhance cultural traditions; - Employment and business opportunities through the project life, including direct employment opportunities, subcontracting services during construction and maintenance, service provision such as food and transportation services, and indirect employment within local communities; - Investment revenues from project partnerships with indigenous peoples' communities; - Training (pre-project and during construction and operation) and improved community governance capacity.
+- Increased safety by having flood control and regulated flows; - Support (e.g. financial) to promote and enhance cultural traditions; - Employment and business opportunities through the project life, including direct employment opportunities, subcontracting services during construction and maintenance, service provision such as food and transportation services, and indirect employment within local communities; - Investment revenues from project partnerships with indigenous peoples' communities, and - Training (pre-project and during construction and operation) and improved community governance capacity.

 Jobs during the construction phase are varied depending on the type and size of hydropower project.
-The Muskrat Falls hydropower project in Canada advertised that the construction workforce would span more than 70 different types of occupations 44.
-While some of the expertise may not be available in indigenous peoples' communities, the range of needs, especially in larger projects is considerable, meaning the emphasis should be on matching available local skills to needs among the contracting tiers and service providers.
+The Muskrat Falls hydropower project in Canada advertised that the construction workforce would span more than 70 different types of occupations.67 While some of the expertise may not be available in indigenous peoples' communities, the range of needs, especially in larger projects is considerable, meaning the emphasis should be on matching available local skills to needs among the contracting tiers and service providers.

-In some countries, companies choose (for business reasons) or are regulated to offer impact benefit-sharing agreements.
-One report from British Columbia in Canada identifies several reasons for entering into benefit-sharing agreements with lps including: to further social license to operate, as matter of good neighbour policy, and to provide a competitive advantage to meet consumer demand for ethically produced products.
-The report indicates that such agreements are not a cure for all conflicts and uncertainties and will not resolve complex legal, political, cultural and historical issues; nor should one company or project be expected to bear all of the burdens of history.
-But each fairly negotiated benefit-sharing agreement is an important step forward that will help reconciliation efforts.
+In some countries, companies choose (for business reasons) or are regulated to offer impact benefitsharing agreements.
+One report from British Columbia in Canada identifies several reasons for entering into benefit-sharing agreements with indigenous peoples including: to further social license to operate, as matter of good neighbour policy, and to provide a competitive advantage to meet consumer demand for ethically produced products.68 The report indicates that such agreements are not a cure for all conflicts and uncertainties and will not resolve complex legal, political, cultural and historical issues; nor should one company or project be expected to bear all of the burdens of history nor share current development responsibilities.
+But each negotiated benefit-sharing agreement is an important step forward that will help reconciliation efforts and shared hydropower project benefits with indigenous peoples.